davidgsd/AllScan/README.md

 Updates to AMI parser to auto-detect Asterisk version and support differences in some commands in ASL2/3.
 Restart Asterisk button now works with ASL3.
 Display ASL version in messages window at startup.
 Fix issue where in ASL3 after Asterisk restart AMI stats error messages could repeat indefinitely, in this event AllScan will now reload.
 Update default favorites.ini file.
 Fix some php log warning messages.

 **v0.75 2023-11-05**<br>
-Update install/update script with changes from WA3WCO to support additional Linux versions, see github.com/Allan-N/ for details.
+Update install/update script with changes from WA3WCO to support additional Linux versions.

 **v0.74 2023-10-03**<br>
 Support reading temp sensor on RPi2's.
 Readme updates.